Are you looking for a detailed explanation about a princess cut diamond?

 After a couple of years, the profile cut was renamed to princess cut by Ygal Perlman, Israel Itzkowitz, and Betzalel Ambar.
 From that time the princess cut diamonds became the major rivals of round cut diamonds.

-Merits and Demerits of Princess Cut Diamond Rings
+Pros and Cons of Princess Cut Diamond Rings

 Like most other diamond shapes, the princess cut has the good and bad sides of it.